Tuesday, 28 July 2020

 பாட்டும் பாடிப் பரவி எனும் பதிகம் எடுத்துப் பாடினார்

-Kaliya Nayanar one of the 63 Nayanmars was from this place.
+Kaliya Nayanar, one of the 63 Nayanmars, was from this place.
 He used to worship Lord Shiva daily by lighting a lamp.
 He continued even during poverty.
-At one stage he couldn't do and tied to kill himself and Lord Shiva appeared and blessed him.
+At one stage, he couldn't do it and tried to kill himself, and Lord Shiva appeared and blessed him.

 Kaliya Nayanar